giovanni-lucarelli/chess/README.md

 ---

 This README provides a basic overview of the project structure, build steps, and usage.
 For more detailed documentation, refer to individual source file comments and developer notes.

+## RL project presentation

+- Describe and motivate the problem
+- How did you translate the problem into a RL framework?
+- How did you try to solve it?
+Why did you use one algorithm or another?
+- Is there something else you could have done?
+- Did it work?
+(Can you interpret the optimal policy?)
+- Are the results consistent with your expectation?

+**More theory, less practice**